 Stop fertilizing and water as the soil starts to dry.
 Each day move the plants to a bit sunnier location.
 And don’t rush the process – or your plants will be sunburned.

-Just a bit more information: Save time when moving transplants in and out of frost protecting shelter.
+Just a bit more information: Save time and your back when moving transplants in and out of a frost-free shelter.
 Place flats of transplants in a child’s wagon, plastic sled or swimming pool.
-Simply pulled or slide the plant filled item into the garage or sheltered area when temperatures drop.
+Simply pull or slide the plant-filled item into the garage or sheltered area when temperatures drop.
 And with a simple tug your transplants can be slid back outdoors into the warmth and sunshine the following day.